GunnMath/gmc-new-website/README.md

 # Gunn Math Competition!

-idk how you found the github but go to compete.gunnmathcircle.org to see the website!
+idk how you found the github but go to compete.gunnmathcircle.org to see the website!!!!